hashicorp/terraform-provider-aws/website/docs/r/rds_cluster_instance.html.markdown

 * `cluster_identifier` - The RDS Cluster Identifier
 * `identifier` - The Instance identifier
 * `id` - The Instance identifier
-* `writer` – Boolean indicating if this instance is writable. `False` indicates this instance is a read replica
+* `writer` – Boolean indicating if this instance is writable. `False` indicates this instance is a read replica.
 * `allocated_storage` - The amount of allocated storage
 * `availability_zone` - The availability zone of the instance
 * `endpoint` - The DNS address for this instance.
 May not be writable